amazon-connect/amazon-connect-salesforce-cti/lightning/03 Configuring and Using CTI Adapter Features/04 Presence Sync Rules.md

 7. Repeat as necessary for all desired statuses

-#### Configure Enabled Service Presences Status Access in Salesforce
+<h4 class="toc">Configure Enabled Service Presences Status Access in Salesforce</h4>

 1. Log in into your Salesforce org and go to **Setup**